kingan1/Housing-Data-Visualization/README.md

 ## [Install Selenium](#install-selenium)
 Selenium is used to scrape websites, where we get our housing data from.
 1. Navigate to this [link](https://selenium-python.readthedocs.io/installation.html)
+2. Navigate to section 1.3
+3. Download the Firefox link
-2. Open a terminal
+4. Open a terminal
     + If pip is not installed on your computer, it can be installed [here](https://pip.pypa.io/en/stable/installing)
-3. Type this command: `pip install selenium`
+5. Type this command: `pip install selenium`
-4. Hit ENTER
+6. Hit ENTER
-5. Navigate to section 1.3 from the link above
-6. Download the Firefox link

-To confirm Selenium was downloaded correctly, follow these steps
+To confirm Selenium was downloaded correctly, follow these steps:
 1. Open a terminal
 2. Type: `python`
 3. Hit ENTER